Vrhovljan

 Vrhovljan (Ormos) is a village in northern Croatia, part of the Sveti Martin na Muri municipality within Međimurje County.

 History

 Vrhovljan is first time mentioned in charter issued in year 1478 as Worhoblan.
 Roman Catholic chapel in Vrhovljan was built in the 1830s.

 Geography

 Vrhovljan is located in part of Međimurje called Gornje Međimurje.
 Village is about 18 kilometres northwest from Čakovec, and some 110 kilometres north of Zagreb.

 Settlement is situated in the alluvial plane of river Mur, on rivers right bank.

-Vrhovljan had a population of 291 in 2011 census.
-Village is experiencing population decline since 2000s.
+Vrhovljan had a population of 291 in the 2011 census.
+The village has been experiencing population decline since the 2000s.

 Economy

 In Vrhovljan there is an industrial area with 13 companies, mainly operating in the metal industry.